This Secret Botanical Garden In Texas Is Free Year-Round

 The west side arboretum offers family-friendly amenities, including two playgrounds, fifty-eight picnic tables, and two barbecue pavilions nestled in woodland settings.

-This makes Mercer an ideal destination for families planning full-day outings—children can play and picnic on the west side while adults explore the formal gardens across the road.
+This makes Mercer an ideal destination for families planning full-day outings—children can play and picnic on the west side, then adults can explore the formal gardens across the road.

 Leashed dogs are welcome in the west side arboretum, but require prior permission from the director for the east side gardens.